security-alliance/safe-harbor/registry-contracts/README.md

 -   `SafeHarborRegistry` - Where adopted agreement addresses are stored, new agreements are registered, and agreements are validated.
 -   `AgreementV1` - Adopted agreements created by protocols.

-## Setup
+## Deployment

-1. The `SafeHarborRegistry` contract is deployed with the fallback registry as constructor arguments.
+The `SafeHarborRegistry*` contracts are using the `DeployRegistryV*.s.sol` scripts.
+The contract should be deployed with the fallback registry as constructor arguments.

 In the future SEAL may create new versions of this agreement.
 When this happens a new registry (e.g. `SafeHarborRegistryV2`) may be deployed.
 New registries will fallback to prior registries, so the latest deployed registry will act as the source of truth for all adoption details.
 Old registries will always remain functional.

 ## Adoption

+Calling `adoptSafeHarbor()` is considered the legally binding action.
+The `msg.sender` should represent the decision-making authority of the protocol.

+### V1 (1.0.0)

 1. A protocol calls `adoptSafeHarbor()` on a `SafeHarborRegistry` with their agreement details.
 2. The registry deploys an `Agreement` contract containing the provided agreement details.